All four of us went on a three-week road trip in Namibia from Fish river to Etosha national park in the summer of 2024, and loved it.

 North of Opuwo we checked in at Omungunda Camp.
 It is owned and operated by local Himba.

-We went for a walk with one of the staff who showed us rock paintings and a thousand-year-old baobab tree.
+We went for a walk with George, who showed us rock paintings and a thousand-year-old baobab tree.

 Day 17: Himba Village and Epupa Falls